 - First-year students who have taken Advanced Placement (AP) or International Baccalaureate (IB) courses or who have college transfer credit may have the necessary prerequisites for courses beyond the introductory level.
 For more information see AP, IB, and Transfer FAQ.

-For Choosing Fall Classes and Thinking about the Fall workload:
+For choosing classes and thinking about the workload:

 - Expect 2 to 3 hours of homework or preparation for each hour in class